haifengliu/azrefresh/mooncake/virtual-machines-linux-nodejs-running-cassandra.md

 <tr><td>ENDPOINTS	</td><td>Use default </td><td>	Use the default SSH configuration </td></tr>
 </table>

-Click right arrow, leave the defaults on the screen #3 and click the °∞check°± button to complete the VM provisioning process.
-After a few minutes, the VM with the name °∞ubuntu-template°± should be in a °∞running°± status.
+Click right arrow, leave the defaults on the screen #3 and click the ‚Äúcheck‚Äù button to complete the VM provisioning process.
+After a few minutes, the VM with the name ‚Äúubuntu-template‚Äù should be in a ‚Äúrunning‚Äù status.

 ###INSTALL THE NECESSARY SOFTWARE###
 ####STEP 1: Upload tarballs ####